-b) Investments - The government and other debt securities are stated at fair values, which were obtained from independent brokers and published valuation guides, with any resultant gain or loss recognised in profit or loss. c) Taxation - Income tax expense represents the sum of the tax currently payable and deferred tax.
+b) Investments- The government and other debt securities are stated at fair values, which were obtained from third party pricing services, with any resultant gain or loss recognised in profit or loss.

+c) Taxation - Income tax expense represents the sum of the tax currently payable and deferred tax.